SharePoint/sp-dev-docs/docs/solution-guidance/multigeo-contenttypehub.md

 ---
-title: Define and publish content types in a SharePoint Multi-Geo tenant
+title: Define and publish content types in a Multi-Geo tenant
-description:
-ms.date: 4/27/2018
+description: Explains how the content type hub works in a SharePoint Multi-Geo tenant. ms.date: 4/27/2018
 ---

-# Define and publish content types in a SharePoint Multi-Geo tenant
+# Define and publish content types in a Multi-Geo tenant

 > [!IMPORTANT]
 > OneDrive and SharePoint Online Multi-Geo is currently in preview and is subject to change.